Background pattern

 • Certain antibiotics (such as rifampicin).

-Interactions have also been reported with some medications used to treat hypertension (beta-blockers) and with central nervous system stimulants (methylxanthines).
+Interactions have also been reported with some medicines used in the treatment of arterial hypertension (beta-blockers) and with central nervous system stimulants (methylxanthines).

-The concomitant use of lormetazepam and opioids (potent analgesics, substitution therapy medications, and some cough medications) increases the risk of drowsiness, difficulty breathing (respiratory depression), coma, and may be potentially fatal.
+The concomitant use of lormetazepam and opioids (potent analgesics, substitution therapy medications, and some cough medications) increases the risk of somnolence, difficulty breathing (respiratory depression), coma, and can be potentially fatal.
 Therefore, concomitant use should only be considered when other treatment options are not possible.

-Inform your doctor about all the opioid medications you are taking and follow your doctor's recommendation exactly regarding the dose.
-It may be helpful to inform friends or family members who are aware of the signs and symptoms mentioned above.
+Tell your doctor about all opioid medications you are taking and follow your doctor's recommendation regarding the dose strictly.
+It may be useful to inform friends or family members who are aware of the signs and symptoms indicated above.
 Contact your doctor when you experience these symptoms.

 Taking Noctamid 1 mg tablets with food, drinks, and alcohol